tonethar/IGME-430-Spring-2021/projects/project-1.md

      - In your documentation, tell us where & when in the app these status codes are sent, example:
         - "`200` is sent for all successful HTML requests, and when the `/get-joke` endpoint is called"
         - "`201` is sent when the user creates a new joke with the POST `/add-joke` endpoint"
-        - "`204` is sent when the admin edits a joke"
+        - "`204` is sent when the admin edits an existing joke"
         - "`400` is sent when the user calls `/add-joke` with out all of the required parameters"
         - "`404` is sent when the server can't find a resource at the requested endpoint"